-Amazon’s Terms of Service can be confusing and vague at times.
+Amazon’s Terms of Service (also called Policies and Agreements) can be confusing and vague at times.
 Often sellers are unsure of what they can/can’t do when it comes to messaging customers.

 To clear up any confusion, we have compiled the below list of guidelines to help you stay compliant when using buyers-seller messaging.